michaelmagan/hydraai/package/README.md

 Somewhere in your app, create a new instance of `HydraClient`.

-Then to create a list of components that the AI can choose from, call `registerComponent(name, component, propsDefinition)` with each, where `name` is a unique name for the component, `component` is the actual component, and `props` is an object that describes each available prop of the component.
+Then to create a list of components that the AI can choose from, call `registerComponent(name, component, propsDefinition)` with each, where:

+- `name` is a unique name for the component
+- `component` is the actual component
+- `props` is an object that describes each available prop of the component.

 ```typescript
 //hydra-client.ts